vishalkk96/LLM_Doc_Retrieval/README.md

 *Reach out to me with any suggestions/questions on LinkedIN* (https://www.linkedin.com/in/vishalkannan/)

+Pre-Requisites

+The requirements.txt lists all the Python libraries used

+pip install -r requirements.txt

 ## INTRODUCTION

 Organizations across industries collect and author a lot of data in the form of documents.
 The information in these documents is not leveraged effectively as the employees authoring them often leave the company.
 Simulating this scenario, an LLM powered retriever is built for risk factors mentioned in public IPO filings (India).